Clothing and Equipment list for trekking in Nepal, Bhutan, India, and Tibet.

-• Torch/Batteries/Bulb - A small torch is essential for finding things in your room, going to the loo in the night etc. Petzl head torches are particularly useful.
-Remember that in most developing countries only a limited selection of batteries is available so it is advisable to bring spare batteries and bulb.
+• Torch/Batteries/Bulb - A small torch is essential for finding things in your room, going to the loo in the night, etc. Petzl along with Black Diamond head torches are particularly useful.
+Remember that in most developing countries only a limited selection of batteries is available, so it is advisable to bring spare batteries and bulb.
 The most common are pen cells (or AA size) and SP/HP2 (D size).

-• Sleeping Bag - As you do not carry it yourself this may be synthetic or down, but it must be 4 seasons.
+• Sleeping Bag - As you do not carry it yourself this may be synthetic or down, but it must be four seasons.
 As most treks pass through a variety of climatic conditions, a long zip is a good idea.
 A cotton/fleece liner helps keep your sleeping bag clean.
-Good sleeping bags are expensive but can be rented easily and cheaply in Kathmandu (Only for treks starting and finishing there), so if you don't have one you could consider this option.
+Good sleeping bags are expensive but can be rented easily and cheaply in Kathmandu (Only for treks starting and finishing there), so if you don't have one, you could consider this option.
 Details can be dealt with at the briefing.

 • Toiletries - Try to keep heavy toiletries and cosmetics to a minimum.
 Essentials are toothbrush/paste, bio-degradable soap, small towel, a small nail brush and toilet rolls!
 ‘Wet Wipes' are great for a quick clean up in your room, so bring a pack of those (non-perfumed to avoid rashes!).

 • Sun Hat, Sun Cream/Block & Lip Salve - Choose a high factor suncream (Factor 30 or stronger) to protect your skin against the sun at high altitude.
 A combination sunblock/lip salve is ideal for facial protection.

-• Personal First Aid Kit - You should have your own supply of plasters, aspirin, diarrhea tablets and also a comprehensive blister kit.
+• Personal First Aid Kit - You should have your supply of plasters, aspirin, diarrhea tablets and also a comprehensive blister kit.
 (Please do not give medicines to local people without consulting the trek leader.)

 • Telescopic ski poles - Greatly reduce fatigue in legs and aids balance on rough terrain.

 • Iodine water Sterilisation Tablets–Ensures the water you are drinking is safe.

 o Money belt - Or neck purse, alternatively zip-pockets.
 NB.
 Even bum-bags are becoming a temptation for thieves in some cities.

 o Cash, Credit or Debit card, US Dollars

 o Travel Insurance Certificate.